jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 ## Identifying inconsistency

-Different kinds of inconsistencies:

-In the video exercise, you learned about different kinds of inconsistencies that can occur within categories, making it look like a variable has more categories than it should.
+Different kinds of inconsistencies that can occur within categories, making it look like a variable has more categories than it should:

+-   Case inconsistency
+-   whitespace inconsistency
+-   too many categories
+-   …

+**Data**

-In this exercise, you’ll continue working with the `sfo_survey` dataset.
+In this section, you’ll continue working with the `sfo_survey_mod` dataset.
 You’ll examine the `dest_size` column again as well as the `cleanliness` column and determine what kind of issues, if any, these two categorical variables face.

-`dplyr` and is loaded and `sfo_survey` is available.

-**Instructions:**
+**Steps**

--   Count the number of occurrences of each category of the `dest_size` variable of `sfo_survey`.
+1. Count the number of occurrences of each category of the `dest_size` variable of `sfo_survey`.

-**Question**

-Select the statement that most accurately describes the categories in the dest_size variable of sfo_survey.

-**Possible Answers**

-:white_large_square: The categories in `dest_size` have no inconsistencies.<br> :white_large_square: The categories in `dest_size`
-have inconsistent capitalization.<br> :white_check_mark: The categories
-in `dest_size` have inconsistent white space.<br> :white_large_square:
-The categories in `dest_size` have inconsistent capitalization and white space.<br>

-**Instructions:**

--   Count the number of occurrences of each category of the `cleanliness` variable of `sfo_survey`.

-**Question**

-Select the statement that most accurately describes the categories in the cleanliness variable of sfo_survey.

-Possible Answers

-:white_large_square: The categories in `cleanliness` have no inconsistencies.<br> :white_check_mark: The categories in `cleanliness` have inconsistent capitalization.<br> :white_large_square: The categories in `cleanliness` have inconsistent white space.<br>
-:white_large_square: The categories in `cleanliness` have inconsistent capitalization and white space.<br>

-**Solution:**

 ``` r
 # Count dest_size